myllynen/aap-automation/README.md

 1. DNS, networking, SSH, and timesync have been setup properly.
 The installer will open the needed firewall ports if the _firewalld_ service was enabled during installation.
-1. Passwordless sudo rights on all nodes, including the installer node.
+1. Passwordless sudo rights on all nodes, including the installer host.
-   If the installer RPM was already installed on the installer node then sudo rights on the installer node are needed only due to AAP-14991 (hopefully to be fixed in a future release).
+   If the installer RPM was already installed on the installer host then sudo rights on the installer host are needed only due to AAP-14991 (hopefully to be fixed in a future release).

-The [inventory](inventory) file in this directory specifies the bastion host, i.e., where to run the actual installer.
-Especially in a demo setup this can well be the same node as the Automation Controller node.
+The [inventory](inventory) file in this directory specifies the installer (bastion) host, i.e., where to run the actual installer.
+Especially in a demo setup this can well be the same host as the Automation Controller node.

 The most minimal configuration for a basic demo setup with the controller node only could be like this: